gssi/emf_workflow_project/README.md

 ### Model Transformation
 <p align="justify">
 Model transformations are usually defined with languages and tools allowing to transform a model into another.
 Transformations can be **endogenous** or **exogenous**, depending on the source and target metamodels.
-In EMF, ATL (Atlas Transformation Language), QVT (Query/View/Transformation), VIATRA (M2M), Epsilon Transformation Language (ETL)\footnote{\url{https://www.eclipse.org/epsilon/doc/etl/}}, Epsilon Object Language (EOL)\footnote{\url{https://www.eclipse.org/epsilon/doc/eol/}} are some of the tools that can be used to implement a transformation.
+In EMF, ATL (Atlas Transformation Language), QVT (Query/View/Transformation), VIATRA (M2M), Epsilon Transformation Language <a href="https://www.eclipse.org/epsilon/doc/etl/">(ETL)</a>, Epsilon Object Language <a href="https://www.eclipse.org/epsilon/doc/eol/">(EOL)</a> are some of the tools that can be used to implement a transformation.
 ATL, ETL, and VIATRA are declarative rule-based model transformation languages in which transformational mappings are expressed via rules, where the modeler can set source and target metamodel elements.
 These transformation languages express rules with text-based syntaxes, whereas others use graphical editors to offer an intuitive way of representing rules.
 In Henshin~\cite{arendt2010henshin}, for instance, objects are referred to as nodes, and links between objects are as edges.

 In Fig. \ref{fig:etl-model-to-model-transformation}, the ETL code for the model-to-model transformation generating an instance of the \textsf{Person Remuneration} metamodel starting from the \textsf{Guest Invitation} metamodel.